 I've already spoken about what to look out for when you're shopping for a Damascus knife , but let's get into how to tell the difference between genuine and counterfeit knives.

 There is one main thing that you need to evaluate when considering the quality of a Damascus blade, although there are several different aspects of it to look at – that is, the pattern on the blade.

-One of the best ways to identify a fake Damascus knife is by finding a dodgy pattern.
+One of the best ways to identify a fake Damascus steel is by finding a dodgy pattern.
 The first thing to look out for, as I briefly mentioned earlier, is a whole range of knives that have the exact same pattern on the blade.
 Genuine Damascus blades are unique because of the way in which they’re made – thus, no two knives are the same.

 Another thing to look out for is massive contrasts in the colours of the so-called layers in the blade.
 If the colours are drastically different, some very dark and others very light, it may not be real.

 Finally, have a look at what the wavy, Damascus pattern looks like on the blade and compare the blade's pattern to a genuine pattern.
 If it looks completely unnatural, the chances are high that it is.

 If you pick up any of these red flags, it's likely that you're looking at a laser etched knife.

 Weighing Up the Options: Damascus Steel Knives Vs. Carbon Steel and Stainless Steel